st0pli/LafTools/docs/nl/README.md

 - Beschikbare Docker-images en Portable Edition
 - Extra hulpmiddelen zoals notities, handleidingen, enz...

+# 🌱 Wat is er met de naam?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Voorbeeld

 > LafTools is nog in ontwikkeling, de gebruikersinterface, afhankelijkheden of vereisten kunnen indien nodig worden gewijzigd.